-This year's event is sponsored by Merck Animal Health.
+This year's event is sponsored by Bayer Animal Health.
 Pre-registration fee for the Beef Stocker Field Day is $25 if paid by Sept.
-13. More information and online registration is available at KSUbeef.org.
+10. More information and online registration is available at KSUBeef.org.
 After Sept.
-13, attendees must pay $35 at the event.
+10, attendees must pay $35 on site.
 For more information, contact Lois Schreiner at 785-532-1267 or email@example.com.

 The Kansas State University Animal Sciences and Industry department serves students, livestock producers and the animal and food industries through teaching, research and education.The K-State ASI department prepares students for careers in the animal and food industries.
 The curriculum includes the study of nutrition, reproduction, genetics, behavior, meat science, food science with production, management, and agribusiness skills.